ironboy/react-rapide/README.md

-An example of how to load data from a json file.
+An example of how to load data from a json url using fetch.